 And finally, beware of regulators and the government.
 They are not your friends.
 Never deal with the ATO directly.
 Always instruct your accountant to communicate with the ATO.

-An Australian discretionary trust minimises a family’s total tax bill.
+An Australian discretionary trust minimizes a family’s total tax bill.

 The family trust itself doesn’t pay tax.
 Instead, it distributes the income to beneficiaries: humans and sometimes a company. (‘Bucket’ companies are rarely used because of Division 7A.).
 These beneficiaries pay tax on the trust distribution (income) at their personal tax rate.

 Australians pay tax at marginal rates.
 The greater your income the higher rate of tax you pay.
-Obviously, you distribute income to the lower-income earners.
+You distribute income to the lower-income earners.
 They pay no tax or a lower percentage of tax.
-Thus, you even out the overall taxable incomes.
+Thus, you even out the overall taxable income.

 You make multiple uses of the tax-free threshold and lower tax rates enjoyed by family members on low incomes.
 During the 80-year life (unlimited in SA) of the Family Trust, each year you pick and choose beneficiaries on low tax rates.